carlosdhoyos/fluid_mechanics/_sources/fluid_properties.md

 - **Energy Dissipation**: Viscous effects lead to energy dissipation in fluids, important in pipe flow, pumps, and engines.

-## 2. Shear Flow Between Parallel Plates

-To derive a practical expression for viscosity, consider the case of **simple shear flow** between two parallel plates.
-This scenario is often used as a basic model to study viscosity.

 ### 2.1 Velocity Distribution

 In this situation, the velocity of the fluid varies linearly from zero at the stationary bottom plate to $U$ at the moving top plate.
 The velocity profile is given by: